 - If you operate in your position anywhere other than your place of work, you are not covered under your employers’ professional liability policy.

 - A policy purchased by your facility will cover the employers’ interests first – and will then be employee specific.

 - If you are sued for an incident that happens at a facility where you have worked, but no longer exists; you may be left vulnerable.

 A supplemental benefit of professional liability insurance is protection if a complaint is made against you to your licensing board or regulatory board.
 Many therapists make the mistake of trying to defend themselves to their licensing board, but this only increases vulnerability.
 Defending yourself is a risk, and saying the wrong thing could make things worse.
 Legal professionals are trained to handle these matters, and having a professional liability insurance policy will cover the costs of getting legal counsel for board complaints related to the rendering of services.

-An additional benefit to professional liability insurance with CPH and Associates is the ‘avoiding liability helpline’ available to policyholders.
+An additional benefit to professional liability insurance with CPH Insurance is the ‘avoiding liability helpline’ available to policyholders.
 The purpose of this helpline is to reduce your liability exposure in a situation that, if not handled properly, could potentially lead to a claim or complaint against your license.
 By preventing these situations before they arise, you are protected from potential threats.